1 Bg 5-1972: Karma-yoga-Action in Krsna Consciousness

 > suspending the inward and outward breaths within the

-> nostrils-thus controlling the mind, senses and
+> nostrils, and thus controlling the mind, senses and

-> intelligence, the tranecendentalist
+> intelligence, the transcendentalist aiming at liberation

 > becomes free from desire, fear and anger.
 One who is always